 - Rinse and pat dry the duck breasts.
 Place on a cutting board, fat side up.
 Score the fat by making diagonal cuts about ½ inch deep in the fat going one way, then similar diagonal cuts the other way to create a criss crossed pattern.

 - Place the duck skin and fat side down in a cold non-stick pan (preferably oven proof).
 Season the duck breast (non fat side) with the thyme and a bit of salt to taste.
 Place pan over medium heat and slowly render the fat from the duck, pressing gently.
 The fat basically melts off the meat during this process, which takes about 10 minutes.

-- Once the fat has been rendered and the skin is golden brown, flip the duck over and place the pan in a 350˚ oven for 5 to 10 minutes, until the internal temperature of 135 degrees.
-The duck meat should be medium rare at this point; cook a bit longer if desired. (if you don't have an oven proof pan to use on the stove top, transfer the duck to an oven proof pan before roasting).
+- Once the fat has been rendered and the skin is golden brown, flip the duck over and place the pan in the preheated oven for 5 to 10 minutes, until the internal temperature of 135 degrees.
+The duck meat should be medium rare at this point; cook a bit longer if desired. (if you don’t have an oven proof pan to use on the stove top, transfer the duck to an oven proof pan before roasting).